Geraldine is an interdisciplinary British artist, currently based in Stockholm.

 As a curator she has been engaged in various organisations whilst running her own experimental project space in Stockholm, Konstapoteket, between 2011 and 2014.
 More recently she has been an active member and secretary of Fylkingen alongside organising the occasional art/experimental sound event, specifically co-curating the biennial symposium Conjuring Creativity – Art & the Esoteric.
 She has also played an active role in various artist collectives – most recently the ecofeminist magickal aktivist group NKK, who have performed a number of rites both publicly and privately in various institutions in Stockholm.

 Within her own practice she is participating specifically at the intersections of site, myth, psychological topography, otherness and the liminal experience of the magickal body.
 Drawing from initial psychogeographic work after her masters in 2006, where she was working with archetypes of the wild, sexuality and transgression in relation to carnival/ritual , place and event, her practice has gradually evolved to acknowledge her own relationship to the esoteric, as experiential research rather than anthropological study.

 With an ongoing obsession with heterotopia and hierophany it seems she hopes to comunicate something about the human state, specifically focusing on the spaces ‘inbetween’ , whilst taking into consideration an instinctual connection to other species, the natural environment and cosmic consciousness.

-Her methodology includes sculpture, printmaking/artists books, analogue photography, sound art and performance, which takes the form of ritual (often undocumented) … with the artefacts left behind becoming the future signifiers of event, this allowing for an archaeology of transgression to emerge, with an attempt at coming to terms with, the human condition, amidst the chaos that is/was western civilisation.
+Her methodology includes sculpture, printmaking/artists books, analogue photography, sound art and performance, which takes the form of ritual, both private and public, (often undocumented) … with the artefacts left behind becoming the future signifiers of event, this allowing for an archaeology of transgression to emerge, as an attempt at survival, amidst the chaos that is/was western civilisation.